Achyuth1/GRE-Prep-Helper-Scripts/README.md

 ## seach_script.py
 * Helpful for revision or checking meanings of certain words from particular day
 * input the date and revise

+## revise_script.py
+* cumulative revision script
+* keeps track of scores
+* generates report.csv which contains word, meaning, score so that low scoring words can be revised again